USARIEM is Updating Guidance on Cold-Weather Injuries

 |0

-This work, USARIEM is Updating Guidance on Cold-Weather Injuries [Image 2 of 2], by Maddi Langweil, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USARIEM is Updating Guidance on Cold-Weather Injuries, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.